curi0sity-sys/mattijs.id/README.md

       </li>
       <li>Docker-slim used on the container images to optimize it, automated so if I change something it's automatically used again</li>
       <li>https://github.com/docker/docker-bench-security used for the entire CV and compiler docker compose setup to harden the entire situation</li>
-      <li>The docker images live on: docker hub, a private registry on the hetzner server and the source code to build it live in this repo</li>
+      <li>The docker images live on: docker hub, a registry on the google cloud and the source code to build it live in this repo</li>
     </ul>
   </li>
-  <li>CV - curi0sity.nl, first in simple html/css, once it's up and running, a docker so it'll fit in a docker-compose with letsencrypt in the same swag setup
+  <li>CV - curi0sity.nl
     <ul>
-      <li>A one-page website in html that's my resume, built with Tailwind CSS</li>
+      <li>A one-page website in html that's my resume, built with Tailwind CSS.
+Once the looks and contents are there, It'll need to be put into a Docker so it can be put into K8s</li>
     </ul>
   </li>
   <li>Home media server: I need a plexamp setup with redis or dragonfly cache behind it.
 So music is loaded instantly into memory.
 Or the fasted in memory cache available with its settings to about 120GB.</li> #later
-  <li>Zerosec.nl (own company in a bit)</li> # later
+  <li>Zerosec.nl (own company in a bit) A single page website which has yet to be made, will be put into a docker and live in the same K8s cluster.</li> # later.
 </ul>

  ## Final step: